dokester/BayesicFitting/docs/manual.md

     params = fitter.fit( ydata, keep={key:value} )

 to fix the parameter for this fit only.
-In both case key is a parameter index and value is a float at which the parameter should be fixed.
+In both cases, key is a parameter index and value is a float at which the parameter should be fixed.

 Note that [fixing the parameter in the model](#fixedmodel) replaces